engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 During early web development teams were organized by disciplines.
 The front-end department developed the visual interaction for websites, the back-end department worked on the system logic of received input from the user, and the database department serialized data across user sessions.

-Teams partitioned via disciplines face multiple inter-team handoffs and inter-team communication to deliver a customer facing feature.
+Teams partitioned via disciplines face multiple handoffs and inter-team communication to deliver a customer facing feature.
 This approach drastically reduces the velocity of releases and potentially introduces friction of internal politics and an us-vs-them blame culture across teams.

 [![Horizontal Teams](../../assets/images/book/collaborating-within-a-company/horizontal-teams.webp)](../../assets/images/book/collaborating-within-a-company/horizontal-teams.png)